Alex-Dsilva/Assignment/README.md

 - Navigate through images using previous and next buttons
 - Click on thumbnail images to view specific images
 - Play or pause a slideshow of the catalog images
+- Responsive design for optimal viewing experience on different screen sizes and devices

 ## Installation